InternetActivism/ProxyNow/README.md

 # ProxyNow

-_This project is currently unfinished._

 ProxyNow is an easy-to-use tool to launch and share proxies in just a couple of clicks.
 These proxies can help people in difficult situations currently facing internet censorship.
-We also host a platform to find live proxies that can be used.

 See more at [proxynow.org](https://proxynow.org).

-# Setting up a WhatsApp Chat Proxy
+### Setting up a WhatsApp and Telegram Chat Proxy

-If you are unable to connect directly to WhatsApp, a proxy can be used as a gateway between you and our servers.
 To help yourself or others re-establish connection to WhatsApp, you can set up a proxy server.

-If you already have a proxy to use, you can connect it to WhatsApp by following the steps in this [article](https://faq.whatsapp.com/520504143274092).

-TODO

-# Setting up a Signal Chat Proxy

-TODO

-# Setting up a Telegram Chat Proxy

-TODO
+You can easily set one up by following the steps for your platform on our site [here](https://proxynow.org/setup).

+### Using a Proxy on WhatsApp or Telegram

+If you are unable to connect directly to WhatsApp or Telegram, a proxy can be used as a gateway between you and an alternate server.
+[Click here](https://proxynow.org/use) to find more information about how to connect to a proxy on your device.

+### Sharing Your Proxy

+Once you have set up a proxy, you can share it with us to allow Iranians to bypass internet censorship and communicate with their loved ones.
+We will be working with our partner organizations to securely distribute the list of proxies to those who need it most.

 # Credits
 ------------